kalyan02/tumblrthemr/README.md

 ## Tumblr Themr

-TumblrThemr is a standalone tool to develop tumblr themes offline on your mac!
+TumblrThemr is a standalone tool to develop tumblr themes offline on your desktop (osx/win/linux)!
 It lets you get rid of the painful process of copy pasting your theme onto tumblr's interface to preview it and lets you use your favorite editor for development.

 Themes are rendered against the default tumblr data.
 You can also test against your own tumble blog, for that you will need to import your tumble blog's data , from Tumblr Themr itself, using your Tumblr developer API Key.